 2. You’re being discriminated

-The thing is, in most cases it’s rather difficult to identify discrimination from a valid dismissal, therefore it’s very important to keep detailed records of each worker’s performance and documentation in order.
-Although, if you consider to be fired for no particular reason and feel like you were discriminated, consult with a lawyer and file a complaint of discrimination as soon as possible!
+The thing is, in most cases, it’s rather difficult to identify discrimination from a valid dismissal, therefore it’s very important to keep detailed records of each worker’s performance and documentation in order.
+Although, if you consider yourself to be fired for no particular reason and feel like you were discriminated against, consult with a lawyer and file a complaint of discrimination as soon as possible!
 If you are skilled enough to find a better employer, just check executive resume writing tips and land a new job.

 3. The employer wants to make a better deal